Okayyyyy ladies… Let’s talk about dating & The One. Does The One actually exist?

 I expected that when I met The One, I would know, and he would know, and that it was meant to be.
 We had found the one we had been looking for and it happened easily, obviously, and “just like that.”
 So I tried to look for all the signs to figure out if this was the guy I had been looking for- The One that was the right one, that I’m supposed to marry, oh, and he knew I was The One, too.

-Andrew isn’t necessarily the one I was supposed to find by destiny and I instantly knew he was not perfect.
+Andrew may not fit all the qualities as the one to find by destiny.
+I instantly knew he could not achieve perfection.
 But check it out– He is the one that I got to know and build a relationship with.
-He is the one I know I want to choose to love for the rest of my life and grow a life with.
-So it wasn’t like I began to date him and figured out “Yes, he’s The One I’m supposed to be with.”
+He is the one I want to choose to love and grow a life with.
+So it never started with, “Yes, he’s The One I’m supposed to stay with.”
 It was “Yeah, we like this and work to make it work and it’s good.”